 Back at the office, the two of them watch Doyle's videotaped advertisement again.
 The episode finishes with Doyle saying to the camera, "'Come on over to our offices and you'll see that there's still heroes in this world.' ...Is that it?
 Am I done?"

 - Armor-Piercing Slap: Cordy is angry that Doyle has been hiding his demon nature from her.

-- Likely just racist posturing — in the comics, the Scourge get involved with one of Illyria's former pets named Baticus, who is also an Old One.
-Baticus incinerates the Scourge but the same attack doesn't scratch Illyira.
+- Continuity Snarl: The Buffyverse established on Buffy that pure-blood demons are enormous beings like the one the Mayor was Ascended into in "Graduation Day").
+The Scourge are likely just engaging in racist posturing—in one comic (albeit a non-canon one), the Scourge get involved with one of Illyria's former pets named Baticus, who is also an Old One.
+Baticus incinerates the Scourge but the same attack doesn't scratch Illyria.

-- Dark Is Not Evil: The Lister Demons are peaceful race.
+- Dark Is Not Evil: The Lister Demons are a peaceful race.